 As a best-selling artist of all time, John R. Cash sold over 90 million records.
 He thrived in genres like country, rock-ability, rock and roll, blues, gospel, and folk sounds.

 Cash was a recipient of many awards.
 He received, for example, Grammys, the Country Music Association Awards, and other acclaims.
-He was indeed a country music personification and could never be defined by a specific genre of music.
+He was indeed a country personification and could never be defined by a specific genre of choral music.

 Famous for his outlaw country tunes, Cash had a readily recognizable baritone voice type.
 He sang baritone songs like A Boy Named Sue, Ring of Fire, and Walk The Line.
 He has a profound rumbling speech that is characterized by a certain depth.

 Johnny Cash may never be a genuinely great singer from the technical perspective, yet he maximizes what he had.
 Of course, his money notes were often the song’s lowest notes instead of the high notes.